The Coastal Comeback Plan is the University’s plan for resuming face-to-face academic instruction.

 July 16 to TBD

-Phase One will serve as the University’s transition period, slowly re-introducing the workforce back to campus, expanding operations, and welcoming students back to campus.
+Phase One serves as the University’s transition period, slowly re-introducing the workforce back to campus, expanding operations, and welcoming students back to campus.
 There will be extensive prevention and mitigation measures on campus to safeguard the University community.

 Phase Two will allow greater flexibility in face-to-face experiences and gatherings; however, moderate prevention and mitigation measures will be in place to safeguard the University community.